 - Conditional friendship – this is where they are only friends with you on their terms or as it suits them.
 For example, you always have to go to the places they want to visit or spend time in their house where they have the power and are in control of what you do.

 You have the right to feel safe and it is not okay for your friend to make you feel scared.
 A friend should never be controlling or possessive of you or threaten to hurt themselves if you leave.
+If they do, tell them that you will call an ambulance service or their family straight away because you are concerned for their wellbeing.

 You always have the right to express yourself and how you’re feeling, especially if you no longer feel that a friendship or relationship is good for you and is becoming negative or toxic.